hernantz/blog/content/open-tabs-buffer-overflow.md

 ## The interwebs and the power it holds

+In programming, it is said that the number of tabs you have open is directly proportinal to the severity of your problem, or better said, the severity of your problem is directly proportinal to the number of tabs you have open.

-There is so much out there and just a click of distance.
-Fun videos, new music, interesting articles, tutorials, blog posts, games.
+But in general, there is so much out there and just a click of distance.
+Funny videos, new music, interesting articles, tutorials, blog posts, games.

 So now I have lots of open tabs that I would like to close some day but there is always new content that keeps being added to my information processing buffer